aryanraj13/RupeeSense/README.md

 2. Implement your changes and ensure that they are well-documented and tested.
 3. Submit a pull request detailing your changes and any relevant information.

-## License

-RupeeSense is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the software as per the terms of the license.

-## Acknowledgements

-We would like to thank the following individuals and projects for their contributions to RupeeSense:

-- [Name] - Contribution details
-- [Project Name] - Inspiration or code snippets

-For any inquiries or support requests, please contact [email@example.com].